 The journey begins here.
-Experience the difference and discover the possibilities at SJK School.
+Experience the difference, discover the possibilities and go beyond at SJK School.

 - Accredited IB World Continuum School